How can you find help and support if you have been affected by Birth Trauma/Perinatal PTSD?

-If you have had a traumatic birth and/or feel you are suffering with PTSD it is important to seek help and support.
+If you have had a traumatic birth and/or feel you are suffering with Perinatal PTSD it is important you are able to seek the help and support you need.
 This can be difficult at a time when you are feeling at your most vulnerable.

 If you are struggling remember;

 - Do not suffer in silence.
 Speak to someone, a partner, family or a trusted friend.
-Approach your Midwife, Health Visitor, GP or local primary mental health service.
+Approach your Midwife, Health Visitor, GP or local perinatal/maternal/primary mental health service.

 - Remember you are not alone, there are others too that have been affected by birth trauma and PTSD.